moltenform/typescript2020template/src/contents.md

     - hit Ctrl-Shift-B to run commands like lint, prettier, and autoimportmodules
     - line numbers in the output are clickable links
     - there's also integration with the SciTE code editor; edit a .ts file and press F5
-- development builds with `npm start` will watch+auto recompile when source changes
+- development builds with `npm run start` will watch+auto recompile when source changes
 - es-lint is included and working, with curated rules enabled
-- no need for grunt/gulp, just use the scripts referenced in `package.json`
-    - if you have a script `foo` and `prefoo`, `npm run foo` will run both.
 - prettier is included and working
     - in vscode, install Prettier extension, hit ctrl-shift-p then look for Format Selection
-    - confirmed that it is reading our `.prettierrc.js`
     - another way to run prettier:
         - my `prettierexceptlongimports` is included, a script that runs prettier on every file
         - it also leaves long import lines on one line as I prefer that visually